anderssolsen/Study/README.md

 # Study
-Collection of matlab scripts from 5 years of technical university
+Collection of matlab/R scripts from 5 years of technical university.
+Subfolders are
+ - Medical MRI
+ - Advanced Data Analysis and Statistical Modeling (R)
+ - Computational Data Analysis
+ - Machine Learning for Signal Processing
+ - Introduction to Inverse Problems